-I've always had an interest in people (some call me nosy) and this, combined with my own powerful experience of therapy as a young adult, inspired me to train to be a therapist.
+Hello!
+I've always had an interest in people (some call me nosy) and this, combined with my own experience of therapy in my teens, inspired me to become a therapist.

 I practice using an integrative approach which is more simple than it might sound.
 It basically means that I integrate various tools from different approaches to therapy.
 In case you're interested, these are largely Transactional Analysis, Person-Centred and creative approaches (if these terms mean nothing to you, don't worry, they don't need to.
 If you'd like to know, I'd suggest a quick Google!).

 I see myself as a recovering 'people-pleaser' and have my own experience of needing to learn how to live my life in a way that makes sense to me.
 I'm open to sharing more about this within my work, where that feels useful and welcome.
 Some clients find it helpful and supportive to feel that their therapist is also human and on a healing journey of their own.

 The people I work with sometimes identify with the 'people-pleaser' label.
 Often, we've built our lives and identities around being flexible, helpful and accommodating.
 You yourself may have spent a long time putting other people's needs and feelings at the centre of your life.
 It may feel hard to identify what you need or ask for what you want.

 I have my own version of this story and I'm happy to share my experiences within my work, when that feels useful and helpful.
 My clients tell me I offer a warm, safe and understanding space.
 That working with me is gentle whilst also softly challenging.